dh-notes/vim-article/main.md

 could be (and often is) implemented in various contexts.
 For this reason, it is not our intention to start another text editor war.
 Vim-like modes are commonly implemented in many modern text editors like Emacs and Sublime.
-It is also possible to implement distinct ideas from Vim into other contexts.
+It is also possible to implement distinct ideas from Vim into other programs.
 There are several plugins that offer Vim shortcuts for the browser, for example.
 Our plan then is to talk about Vim as both an idea and a piece of software.
 Because switching to Vim is not a trivial endeavor, we want you to understand the stakes and the mind shift made possible by this elegant interface with the word.
-We will begin then with the philosophy behind Vim editing and end with the instrumental details of Vim as software.
+We will begin then with the philosophy behind Vim editing and end with the instrumental details of Vim as an editor.

 ## Key Concepts

 What are the ideas behind the Vim way of doing things?
 Rather than divining the intentions of the program's developers (Ken Thompson, Bill Joy, Bran Moolenaar, and others) we will try to capture the spirit of the endeavor as we see it.

 Let's start with the most obvious one: Vim is a **plain text** editor.
 That means that you will use other tools to format and to set your text into print.
 In Vim, text is just text--there are no italics or fancy fonts to speak of.
 We use Markdown and Pandoc to format our texts and to generate files in Microsoft Word, Open Office, Adobe Acrobat, and HTML formats.
-If that sounds limiting, it is on purpose!
+If that sounds limiting, it is, on purpose!
 The general Unix philosophy towards developing software is "do one thing and do it well."
 Rather than being mediocre at many things related to word processing, Vim does one thing exceedingly well.
 Along with Emacs and a few other candidates for the title, it is the most advanced *text editor* available.
-There are other excellent, professional-grade tools available for typesetting and formatting text.[^ln-plain]
+There are other excellent, professional-grade tools created for the typesetting and the formatting of text.[^ln-plain]

-[^ln-plain]: See "Sustainable Authorship in Plain Text using Pandoc and Markdown" By Dennis Tenen and Grant Grant Wythoff in the [Programming Historian](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown).
+[^ln-plain]: On what these tools are and on the why it is good for our community to work in plain text file formats read "Sustainable Authorship in Plain Text using Pandoc and Markdown" By Dennis Tenen and Grant Grant Wythoff in the [Programming Historian](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown).

 Vim is further synonymous with **modal editing**.
-For someone coming from mode-less text editing (Open Office, Microsoft Word, and pretty much every other text box) modes, from all Vim's special features, will require the most cognitive adjustment.
+For someone coming from mode-less text editing (Open Office, Microsoft Word, and pretty much every other text box) modes, from all of Vim's special features, will require the most cognitive adjustment.
 That adjustment comes quickly.
-With a few hours of experience modes will become completely natural.
+Within a few hours of practicing, modes will become completely natural.
 But be forewarned, that once you unlock the power of modal editing, it will also forever mar all other ways of interacting with text.
 You will want it everywhere: in your email and in your to-do list.

 The idea behind modal editing is simple.
-The process of writing consists of several distinct kinds of operations, most importantly typing and manipulating text.
+The process of writing consists of several distinct kinds of operations, chief among them typing and manipulating text.
 In most editors, those two things happen in the same "place" if you will.
 Vim separates typing from text manipulation into different modes.
-You type in what's called the "insert" mode, which functions pretty much as you would expect.
-But in the "Normal" mode a whole new series of powerful text manipulation tools becomes available to the writer.
+You type in what's called "Insert mode," which functions pretty much as you would expect.
+But in "Normal mode" a whole new series of powerful text manipulation tools becomes available to the writer.
 And because you are no longer typing, you can use your keyboard for editing text.
 We will go over the commands in detail later.
-For now you can start Vim and press `i` to enter insert mode (see the bottom left of the screen).
-Press `Escape` to exit into the Normal mode again.
-As you get better at Vim you will spend more and more of your time in the Normal mode.
+For now, you can start Vim (gVim or NeoVim) and press `i` to enter Insert mode (see bottom left of your screen).
+Press `Escape` to exit into Normal mode again.
+As you get better at Vim you will spend more and more of your time in Normal mode.

-The best thing about the normal mode, and the reason for Vim being a fitting tool for the humanities, is that it is **text aware**.
+The best thing about Normal mode, and the reason for Vim being a fitting tool for the humanities, is that it is **text aware**.
 Text awareness means that the editor intrinsically "understands" semantic humanly-meaningful units like characters, words, sentences, and paragraphs.
 Say for example you want to delete a word in your regular text editor.
 Pay attention to your exact keystrokes.
-It is likely that one would either just backspace a few times until the word is gone or use the mouse to select the word to be deleted.
+It is likely that you would either just backspace a few times until the word is gone or use the mouse to select the word to be deleted.
 You can try doing the same in Vim's Insert mode.
-But exit to normal mode and you are now able to delete the word under your cursor by pressing `daw` in succession.
+But exit to Normal mode and you are now able to delete the word under your cursor by typing `daw` in succession.
 The keys `daw` stand for "delete a word."
 Here's where things get neat.
 What do you think `das` does?
 In Normal mode, the keys `das` stand for "delete a sentence."
 In either case, the delete command will delete around your cursor